Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model

-Through the introduction of $U(1)_X$ symmetry in a way that the $U(1)_X$-$[gravity]^2$ anomaly-free condition together with the SM flavor structure demands additional sterile neutrinos as well as no axionic domain-wall problem, the additional neutrinos may play a crucial role as a bridge between leptogenesis and new neutrino oscillations along with high energy cosmic events.
+Through the introduction of $U(1)_X$ symmetry in a way that the $U(1)_X$-$[gravity]^2$ anomaly-free condition together with the SM flavor structure demands additional sterile neutrinos as well as no axionic domain-wall problem\,\cite{Ahn:2016hbn}, the additional neutrinos may play a crucial role as a bridge between leptogenesis and new neutrino oscillations along with high energy cosmic events.
 We have shown that a successful leptogenesis scenario could be naturally implemented through Affleck-Dine mechanism.
 The pseudo-Dirac mass splittings, which is suggested from new neutrino oscillations along with high energy cosmic events, strongly indicate the existence of lepton-number violation which is a crucial ingredient of the present leptogenesis scenario.
 The resultant baryon asymmetry is constrained by the cosmological observable ({\it i.e.} the sum of active neutrino masses) with the new high energy neutrino oscillations.
 In addition, the resultant baryon asymmetry, which crucially depends on the reheating temperature, is suppressed for relatively high reheating temperatures.
 We have shown that the right value of BAU, $Y_{\Delta B}\simeq8\times10^{-11}$ prefers a relatively low reheating temperature with the well constrained pseudo-Dirac mass splittings responsible for new oscillations $\Delta m^2_i$.
-Moreover, we have shown that it is reasonable for the reheating temperature $T_{\rm reh}\simeq(59-84)$ TeV derived from the non-gravitational decays of the inflaton and waterfall field to be compatible with the required reheating temperature for the successful leptogenesis, leading to $\Delta m^2_i\sim10^{-12-13}$ eV$^2$.
-And we have shown that, even the gravitational coupling is universal, it is too weak to cause the reheating in the present model.
+Moreover, we have shown that it is reasonable for the reheating temperature $T_{\rm reh}\sim10^3$ TeV derived from the gravitational decays of the inflaton and waterfall field to be compatible with the required reheating temperature for the successful leptogenesis, leading to $\Delta m^2_i\sim10^{-12}$ eV$^2$.
 We have stressed that the present model requires $m_{3/2}\simeq{\cal O}(100)$ TeV gravitino mass in order to have suitable large gaugino masses.